New York Travel Tips

 New York is fairly easy to get to since it’s a major city.
 Common airports to fly into are JFK (John F Kennedy), LGA (Laguardia), and EWR (Newark, NJ).

 I have flown from all 3 and usually pick whichever airport has the best pricing and more direct routes.
-To find flights, I’d recommend checking Skyscanner for pricing.
+To find the best flights, check with Skyscanner!

 If you plan to stay in New York City, there is no need for a car.
 From the Airport, you can schedule an Uber, Lyft or Car Service pick-up.